Maries County sheriff expects criminal charges against male owner

-Page 2 of 2 - The rescued rabbits and dogs, which include adult and newborn Beagles, Terriers and Great Pyrenees, arrived Thursday evening at the Humane Society of Missouri's headquarters in St. Louis.
+The rescued rabbits and dogs, which include adult and newborn Beagles, Terriers and Great Pyrenees, arrived Thursday evening at the Humane Society of Missouri's headquarters in St. Louis.

 Several goats, pigs, sheep and cattle remain on the property.
 The MDA has made recommendations to the owner about appropriate care of those animals.
 The Humane Society of Missouri will continue to work with the MDA and Maries County Sheriff's Office to follow up on these recommendations.

 The sheriff's office is unsure for how long the animals had been reportedly neglected.